DhanteyUD/React-useEffect-Hook/README.md

 Create asynchronous function

-> Then, create an asynchronous function to fetch your data.
-An asynchronous function is a function that needs to wait after the > promise is resolved before continuing.
+> ...Then, create an asynchronous function to fetch your data.
+An asynchronous function is a function that needs to wait after the promise is resolved before continuing.
 In your case, the function will need to wait after the data is fetched (our promise)
 > before continuing.

 ```js